Kombucha Tea: The Ultimate Guide to Its Surprising Health Benefits

 An overgrowth of yeast and candida can cause fatigue, mood swings and other disorders, acne, inflammation, joint disorders, bloating, and dozens of physical and psychological ailments.

-Not only are they parasites, but they eliminate their waste products inside of your body.
-The only way to reduce yeast and candida is by eating whole, healthy foods and supplementing probiotic-rich foods and drinks.
+Not only are they parasites, but they also eliminate their waste products inside your body.
+The only way to reduce yeast and candida is to eat whole, healthy foods and supplement with probiotic-rich foods and drinks.

 Most junk food cravings are caused by yeast and candida overgrowth.
 They need their feeding frenzy, and you are the source.
 Since they are inside your body, they can hack into you, making you crave foods bad for your body but good for yeast and candida.